MendenLab/DT-GPT/README.md

 - **MIMIC-IV**: Publicly available critical care database
 - **ADNI**: Alzheimer's disease progression data

+## Data

+Due to license restrictions, each dataset needs to be accessed from the respective organisation.
+In case of any specific data preprocessing questions, please reach out to [nikita.makarov@roche.com](nikita.makarov@roche.com).

 ## Citation

 If you use this code, please cite our paper: